 Little known band from Saskatoon, google it, called The Deep Dark Woods.
 Atmospheric and intriguing with a touch of country, folk and melancholy.
-Check them out on Spotify/Napster, album called The Place I left behind.
+Check t out on Spotify/Napster, album called The Place I left behind.
 McHughs Basement was packed and the small appreciative audience enjoyed it all.

 How do you hear about gigs like this?
 Well the William that recommended Sun Kil Moon also recommended them and I saw that they were playing at the last minute in the Sunday Times What's On guide.
 Lucky to see it!

 * Check out Sun Kil Moon, ethereal mood music that's addictive, thanks William

 We all love finding good music, even if it is actually old good music.
 Music issues in this section are updates on great music that we have been listening to lately, or reminded of.